edarc/ssd1322/README.md

 ![Newhaven OLED display showing Ferris and the Rust logo](ferris-on-nhd.jpg)

-*Work in progress!*

-Pure Rust driver for the SSD1322 OLED display, for use with [embedded-hal](https://crates.io/crates/embedded-hal).
+Pure Rust driver for the SSD1322 OLED display chip, for use with [embedded-hal](https://crates.io/crates/embedded-hal).

 ## Description

-This driver is intended to work on embedded platforms using the embedded-hal trait library.
+This driver is intended to work on embedded platforms using the `embedded-hal` trait library.
 It is `no_std`, contains no added `unsafe`, and does not require an allocator.
 The initial release supports the 4-wire SPI interface.